8 Basement Mold Types to Eradicate on Sight

 Mold spores can grow on any surface but have preferences, requiring specific environmental conditions to spread.
 Unfortunately, the basement satisfies many of these criteria, making it an ideal venue for mold spores to thrive.
 Here are the most common reasons mold spores start spreading in the basement.

 Most basements that aren't living spaces tend to lack proper ventilation.
 Poor ventilation results in condensation, which attracts mold spores.
+This is less of an issue in a finished basement but that doesn't remotely mean you can't have mold there.

 Water Heater Malfunctions